Bin-Cheng-THU/DEMBody/README.md

 ### Pre-/Post-process

-We developed [DEMTool](https://github.com/Bin-Cheng-THU/DEMTool.git) for pre- and post- process for DEMBody, e.g., point/mesh file generation and data rending based on [POV-Ray](http://www.povray.org/).
-Please read the instruction for that.
+We developed [DEMTool](https://github.com/Bin-Cheng-THU/DEMTool.git) for pre- and post-process for DEMBody, e.g., point/mesh file generation and data rending based on [POV-Ray](http://www.povray.org/).
+It is a standalone package whose output files are easily imported into most commercial and Open Source DEM software.
+Please read the instruction in [DEMTool](https://github.com/Bin-Cheng-THU/DEMTool.git) for details.

 ## Authors